Olena3K/cloud-infra-ec2-rep/README.md

 This project demonstrates a simple Flask web application integrated with PostgreSQL, deployed on AWS ECS using modern DevOps practices.
 It includes CI/CD with GitHub Actions, containerization with Docker, infrastructure-as-code with Terraform, and monitoring with healthchecks and CloudWatch.

 Overview
 The Flask app serves a simple page and a /health endpoint.
-The app is containerized, stored in AWS ECR, and deployed to ECS in the eu-north-1 region using Terraform.
+The app is containerized, stored in AWS ECR, and deployed to EC2 in the eu-north-1 region using Terraform.
 GitHub Actions automates the build and deployment pipeline, with monitoring via AWS CloudWatch.

 ---